twilio/twilio-java/README.md

 ### Generating TwiML

-To control phone calls, your application needs to output [TwiML](twiml "TwiML - Twilio Markup Language").
+To control phone calls, your application needs to output [TwiML][twiml].

 TwiML in twilio-java now use the builder pattern!